Fraud Blocker

 What’s the Difference Between a Health Care Surrogate and a Living Will?

-A health care surrogate is similar to a power of attorney, but different than a living will.
-It appoints someone to act on your behalf, but is limited to health-care decisions rather than financial and administrative affairs.
-This is an important document because it empowers you to determine who will make your health-care decisions in the event that you are unable to do so yourself.
-Too often people fail to execute this relatively simple document.
-Consequently, someone with whom you may not approve may be charged with making important decisions on your behalf.
-Note, again, this document is different from a living will, which expresses your wishes as to whether to be artificially prolonged on life support in the event that you are in a terminally ill or in a persistent vegetative state.
-The unfortunate case of Terri Schiavo depicts the need for this document.
-In that case which received national exposure, a woman’s parents fought her husband for four many years in court over the decision to keep her alive artificially on life support.
-Schiavo did not have a living will and her family paid the ultimate price.
+This is an important document because it empowers you to determine who will make your healthcare decisions in the event that you are unable to do so yourself.
+Too often, people fail to execute this relatively simple document.
+Consequently, someone of whom you may not approve might be charged with making important decisions on your behalf.
+Note, again, that this document is different from a living will, which expresses your wishes as to whether to be artificially prolonged on life support in the event that you are in a terminally ill or in a persistent vegetative state.

-2 Considerations of a Living Will
+Two Considerations of a Living Will

 The primary concern with respect to a living will is expressing your wishes in a properly executed document.
 The secondary concern should be to prevent your family from having to make a difficult decision over which you could have provided valuable insight as to your preferences.
-Nearly all of our clients execute this document as part of their basic estate plan.

 Don’t Confuse the Issues